Incision Patterns for Breast Reduction

 Anchor Incision for Breast Reduction

-For most breast reductions, Dr. Clark uses the anchor, or “inverted T” technique, with incisions placed around the nipple/areola complex, vertically from the bottom of the areola to the crease beneath the breast, and horizontally along this crease.
-This pattern allows Dr. Clark to remove the optimal amount of excess tissue from each breast, eliminate sagging, and adjust symmetry between the breasts.
+For most breast reductions, our surgeons use the anchor, or “inverted T” technique, with incisions placed around the nipple/areola complex, vertically from the bottom of the areola to the crease beneath the breast, and horizontally along this crease.
+This pattern allows them to remove the optimal amount of excess tissue from each breast, eliminate sagging, and adjust symmetry between the breasts.
 It also leaves the nipple complex intact, helping preserve nipple sensation as much as possible.

 Resulting scars are located along the natural outer edge of the areola, along the lower half of the breast, and hidden in the inframammary fold (breast crease).
 All are easily hidden beneath a bra or bikini top, and these scars will fade as long as you practice good scar care.